 Also, are the p-value based significances comparing values (ratios and timing) between years?
 I was confused by how p values were determined for this table.

-We added references within the table caption to clarify where the values and significances are coming from and added text to clarify that the ratios of absolute values are presented only to aid in visual comparisons of the values/patterns
+We added references within the table caption to clarify where the values and significances came from and added text to clarify that the ratios of absolute values are presented only to aid in visual comparisons of the values/patterns.

 3. In table 3, please include the values for 2020 and 2019.
 Even though it is not significant, the root information is mainly for those two years and would help put into context how root growth may impact yield.